S3AN-7/S3AN-7/README.md

 # Hi there 👋, I'm Harshan Brar

-I am a recent **Master of Software Engineering** graduate with a strong interest in machine learning, programming, and cloud technologies.
+I am a recent **Master of Software Engineering & Information Technology** graduate with a strong interest in machine learning, programming, and cloud technologies.

 I am passionate about building innovative solutions that push the boundaries of technology and make a real-world impact.